fsharp/fslang-design/drafts/FS-1146-scoped-nowarn.md

      - WARNON and eof

      with no other NOWARN or WARNON inbetween.

    - [Alternatives](#alternatives) have been considered but dismissed.

 4. The current definition "*Compiler directives are declarations in non-nested modules or namespace declaration groups*" (§12.4) shall be relaxed for `#nowarn` and `#warnon`.
 They now can appear also inside modules anywhere on a separate line.

     Warning 236 will no longer be issued.

     We considered and dismissed a more restrictive [alternative](#alternatives).

 5. Indentation rules for directives are currently not defined in the spec, except for (obsolete) no-indentation of conditional compilation directives.
 For compatibility reasons, the following shall hold.

    - `#nowarn` and `#warnon` directives have to start on the offside line of the enclosing offside context.

    [Alternatives](#indentation) have been considered and dismissed.

 6. All of the above rules are valid for `.fs` source files, `.fsi` signature files and `.fsx` script files.

 7. For the interactive `fsi` REPL, the functionality as described in (3) above is valid across all interactions, while the indentation rules (5) are valid within a single input.
 (4) is not applicable.

 8. The compiler service shall implement the changes (3) to (5) above.

 9. Interaction with `#line` directives.

    - The sections that in terms of the `#line` directives belong to a certain file shall be considered by `#nowarn` / `#warnon` as a separate file.
 This means that, in a generated file, a `#nowarn` in a line pointing to the generating file is effective only in other such lines, and not in lines that are not affected by any `#line` directive.

    - See also the [alternative](#interaction-with-line-directives) that was considered and dismissed.

 > *Note:* Currently, the spec (§12.4) specifies for `#nowarn`:
     <br/>"For signature (.fsi) files and implementation (.fs) files, turns off warnings within this lexical scope.
     For script (.fsx or .fsscript) files, turns off warnings globally."
     <br/>The current compiler, however, ignores the lexical scope and disables the warnings until end of file.
-For compatibility reasons, we keep it that way.
-For script files, we propose to use the new rules, which technically is a breaking change, see also the [Alternatives](#alternatives) section.
+For compatibility reasons, we keep it that way. <br/>For script files, we propose to use the new rules, which technically is a breaking change, see also the [Alternatives](#alternatives) section.

 > *Note:* Currently, the compiler services considers a `#nowarn` somewhere in a file as valid everywhere in this file.
 We consider this a bug that will be fixed.